Maple Candied Walnuts (Sweetened with Real Maple Syrup)

 Maple Candied Walnuts Recipe

 Preheat oven to 400°F. Whisk together syrup, oil, cinnamon and salt.
-Spread walnuts in a 9×13 baking dish and pour topping over the nuts.
+Add the walnuts to a 9×13 baking dish and pour the topping over the nuts.

 Stir well with a spoon.
 Bake for 12 to 14 minutes, watching carefully so they don’t burn.